Philippines women's national volleyball team: Names

 In 2013, the national team was called "Bomberinas" or "V-Belles".
 Bomberinas derives from some selections came from Cagayan Valley Bomberinas, and "V-Belles" came from a Shakey's V-League selection represented the country in the 2014 FIVB Women's World Championship qualifier.

 The most well-known preceding moniker for the women's team, Amihan, was short-lived.
 It has a literal meaning of a northeast monsoon, a common season in the Philippines.
 It could also mean the famous Filipino methodological figure with the same name, considered to be the genderless God of the Wind.
 It was adopted in 2015 when the national team was still under the Philippine Volleyball Federation and team sponsor PLDT Inc. Due to the Philippine Volleyball Federation leadership issue and the formation of its successor, Larong Volleyball sa Pilipinas, the monicker and the initial pool the PVF built for the 2015 SEA Games was later disbanded.

 The Philippine women's national team is known by their moniker "Alas Pilipinas", with Alas meaning "Ace" in Filipino.
 The nickname is an official designation by the Philippine National Volleyball Federation in partnership with sponsor Cignal TV.
 Adopted on May 15, 2024, the moniker is shared with all national indoor and beach volleyball teams of the Philippines, including the youth teams.

-Colors

-Like most Philippine national teams, the national colors of blue, white, and red have been used in national team uniforms throughout history.
-Aside from the usual colors that don the Philippine jersey, the team has also bannered black-colored jerseys, notably during the 2005 SEA Games, and the 2022 national team season (2022 AVC Cup for Women, 2022 ASEAN Grand Prix).
-Depending on the opponent, the red or blue-colored uniforms can be their light or dark uniforms, while their white-colored jerseys are their default light-colored shirts when worn.